Home About Basics Casts Theory Verification

 The haul increases rod loading/bending during

-the acceleration phase and this contributes to increased line speed.
-Another
+the acceleration/deceleration phases and this leads to increased line speed.

-benefit of the haul is the decreased loop radius leading to decreased air drag.
+Another benefit of the haul is the decreased loop radius leading to decreased

-It is noted that the haul must not be excessive as that may lead to a dip in
+is noted that the haul must not be excessive as that may lead to a dip in the

-the rod tip path and as a consequence tailing loops.
+rod tip path and possibly to tailing loops.

 Output, graphs